pexip/plugin-screenshot/README.md

-# Change Layout Plugin
+# Screenshot Plugin

-For documentation on the plugin, please refer to our docs here https://developer.pex.me/plugins/change-layout
+For documentation on the plugin, please refer to our docs here https://developer.pex.me/plugins/screenshot